librenms/librenms/doc/Support/Performance.md

 with both full and selective polling, display a table with the difference and optionally enable or disable selected ports polling for devices which would benefit from a change.
-Note that it doesn't continously re-evaluate this, it will only be updated when the script is run.
+Note that it doesn't continuously re-evaluate this, it will only be updated when the script is run.
 There are a number of options:

 ```